 Deere (DE) is a leading equipment provider and makes tractors, lawn mowers, construction and harvesting machinery—easily recognized by their distinctive green and yellow livery.
 The firm is divided into two major segments (ag and construction), and while shutdowns have impacted the latter, its Ag & Turf business has impressively weathered the pandemic.

 Much of its focus is on tech-enabled “precision farming,” which enables growers to monitor fields and apply crop protection and nutrients in exactly the right amounts based on satellite-generated data.
 Precision farming has been widely adopted in major growing regions like Europe, South America and China.
 Also supportive is the recent phase 1 trade deal with China (projected to further boost U.S. grain and oilseed crop sales).

-The firm is seeing increased farm equipment sales, and analysts foresee 26% sales growth this year and for earnings per share to more than double.
-And DE stock has performed well, up 24% year to date despite recent weakness.
+The firm is seeing increased farm equipment sales, and analysts foresee 18% sales growth and 17% earnings per share growth this year.
+And DE stock has performed well, up 10% in 2022 despite major market headwinds.

 Best Agriculture Stock #2: AGCO Corp.
 (AGCO)

 Along those lines, companies that make agricultural planting and harvesting equipment are expected to grow at a 9% annual clip until 2025.
 AGCO Corp.
 (AGCO) is the world’s largest manufacturer of machinery and equipment focused solely on the ag industry, and its tractors and combine harvesters are widely used by farmers globally.

 Through its subsidiaries, AGCO serves nearly all major facets of food production, and several major farm machine makers operate under its umbrella, including Challenger, Fendt and Massey Ferguson.